 School and public libraries have different missions and responsibilities.
 The public library provides a wealth of services designed to enrich the lives of all community members, regardless of age.
-Public libraries serve all members of the community including senior citizens and other adults who may be uncomfortable or unwelcome in the school setting.
+Public libraries serve all members of the community including senior citizens, parents with infants and toddlers, and other adults who may be uncomfortable or unwelcome in the school setting.
 The public library contains materials of interest to all ages and on all topics.
 Internet access for those who do not have it elsewhere is an increasingly important public library service.
 Meeting room areas are provided for community gatherings on a variety of topics.
 A public library is open to all citizens and is usually open evenings, weekends and summers.

 The school library functions as the resource center for the school.
 The materials in the school library support the school’s curriculum and are selected at the appropriate reading level of the students in the school.
 The librarian is a certified teacher with special responsibility for helping students become skilled users of information tools, including the Internet.
 Helping students learn to read and develop an interest in reading are part of the teacher librarian’s job.
 School libraries are typically open only when classes are in session, and usually provide access only to school students, staff and parents.

+The information and programming needs of the community are best met when city and county governments provide sound public library services directed by trained public library staff.
 The curriculum and information needs of students and teachers are best met when school boards support strong school libraries staffed by a certified, professional teacher librarian.